vault-thirteen/bencode/ReadMe.md

   - Automatic calculation of the **BitTorrent Info Hash** (also known as **BTIH**) after the file decoding.

-This package is focused on the safety and reliability rather than Speed.<br />
+This package is focused on the safety and reliability rather than speed.<br />
 As opposed to many other existing `bencode` libraries, in this library, when decoding a stream, the decoder stops at syntax errors just as they appear.
 Moreover, the decoder is wise enough to stop when size fields are surprisingly